Conditions

 If-else Statement

-Executes a block of code when a condition is true.
+Executes a block when a condition evaluates to true.

 if condition {